 You shouldn’t feel that your child moving away to college means that they’re about to embark on a new chapter that doesn’t involve you at all.
 Just because you won’t be living with them full-time doesn’t mean that you won’t be an essential part of their life.
 You may even find that they now need you more than ever.

-To help ease that transition into dorm life and bring a piece of “home” with them, consider buying them a “Class of” photo frame and place a photo of their high school class in it.
-Similarly, getting personalized diploma frames and honor society frames make for the perfect graduation present once their college experience comes to an end and shows them how proud you are of them.
-These are just some of the examples of how you can be heavily involved in your child’s college life and show them that you want to be a part of their college experience.
+To help ease that transition into dorm life and bring a piece of “home” with them, consider buying them a custom “Class of” photo frame and place favorite photos from home inside.
+And, of course, officially licensed college diploma frames make for the perfect graduation present once their college experience comes to an end and shows them how proud you are of them.
+These are just some of the examples of how you can be heavily involved in your child’s college life and show them that you want to be a part of their university experience.

 Be Kind to Yourself